fastrgv/CoTerminalApps/README.md

 ## Introduction
 CoTerminalApps contains color-terminal puzzle games that can run on any OS capable of installing the GNAT GPL Ada compiler.

-There are 10 apps:  crush, cslid, c7, caz, csok, chio, chio4, c9, cdd, cpac
+There are 10 apps that use ascii characters only:  crush, cslid, c7, caz, csok, chio, chio4, c9, cdd, cpac

 Usable keys for all: